Covestro AG (1COV.F) (ETR:1COV) Given a €67.00 Price Target by Jefferies Financial Group Analysts

-Jefferies Financial Group set a €67.00 ($78.82) price target on Covestro AG (1COV.F) (ETR:1COV) in a research report sent to investors on Thursday, Borsen Zeitung reports.
+Jefferies Financial Group set a €67.00 ($78.82) price objective on Covestro AG (1COV.F) (ETR:1COV) in a research note released on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Covestro AG develops, produces, and markets polymer materials for various industries worldwide.
 The company operates in three segments: Polyurethanes; Polycarbonates; and Coatings, Adhesives, Specialties.
 The Polyurethanes segment offers precursors, such as flexible polyurethane foam primarily used in the furniture and automotive industries; and rigid foam used as an insulating material in the construction industry and in refrigeration chains.